What will the 2021-22 interview season look like in view of the evolving COVID-19 pandemic?

 How many residents and interns are there in the program?

-There are 42 residents in our program.
-In each intern class, we offer 10 categorical positions (2 of which are combined Internal Medicine/Preventive Medicine positions) and 8 preliminary internship positions.
+There are 44 residents and interns in our program plus 2 chief residents.
+Each intern class has 12 categorical positions (2 of which are in the combined Internal Medicine/Preventive Medicine track) and 8 preliminary internship positions.

 I’m going to be so busy during residency.
-How can I take care of myself and thrive?
+How will the program help me take care of myself and thrive?

 What recent changes have there been in the program, and what additional changes can I expect in the future?

-We are constantly striving to improve our program.
+We are constantly striving to improve our residency program.
+We value our residents’ input and routinely seek their input through anonymous surveys and resident hours.
 Here are some important new developments:

 Why are there separate admitting and rounding inpatient teams?

-We do not have an on-call system in the traditional sense.
-Instead, we have a system of Admitting and Rounding teams on the wards as described below.
+We do not have a traditional on-call system.
+For the wards, we have a system of Admitting and Rounding teams as described above.
+In the ICU, there is a Night Float team.

 Are there ‘caps’ on the number of patients on the medicine wards?

 Yes.
-We have had a strict census cap of 14 patients per ward team, or 7 patients per intern.
+We have a strict census cap of 14 patients per ward team, or 7 patients per intern.
 The hospitalist ward team with one attending and one resident has a cap of 12 patients.
-There is also a limit to the number of new admissions during a 24-hour period: no more than 3 new patients per intern (6 per team) can be admitted.
-For the hospitalist ward team, the limit is 4 new admissions in 24 hours.
+There is also a limit to the number of new admissions during a 24-hour period: no more than 3 new patients per intern (6 per team) for conventional ward teams, and no more than 3 new admissions for the hospitalist ward team.

 Is there a night float system?

 Yes.
 Admissions to ward teams after 8 p.m. are handled by the Night Float resident and on-call hospitalist attending until 8 a.m. the next morning.
 The Night Float intern handles cross-cover responsibilities from 7 p.m. until 7 a.m. the following morning.
-Our ICU also has a night float system.
+Our ICU also has a night float system from 6:30 p.m. to 6:30 a.m.

 What ancillary services are available to residents?

-Kaiser San Francisco offers 24/7 coverage for phlebotomy, respiratory therapy, radiology services, patient transportation, and clerical support.
+Kaiser Permanente San Francisco offers 24/7 coverage for phlebotomy, respiratory therapy, radiology services, patient transportation, and clerical support.
+Residents are not expected to perform these services.
+Residents also enjoy robust support from medical social workers, discharge planner nurses, and unit assistants.

 I’m interested in primary care.
 What can I expect from my continuity clinic experience?

-Resident continuity clinics are staffed by a group of seasoned internists who were selected for their teaching skills and interest in medical education.
-Faculty preceptors utilize the Yale Office-Based Medicine Curriculum as a framework to emphasize an evidence-based approach for ambulatory medicine.
+Residents are precepted in their continuity clinics by a group of seasoned primary care providers who were selected for their teaching skills and interest in medical education.
+Faculty preceptors utilize the Yale Office-Based Medicine Curriculum as a framework to emphasize an evidence-based approach to ambulatory medicine.
+Residents are assigned to one of two primary care clinic sites: the main Geary campus, or the Mission Bay medical office building.

-How is San Francisco Kaiser different from the other Bay Area Kaiser Internal Medicine training programs?
+How is the internal medicine residency program at Kaiser Permanente San Francisco different from the other Bay Area Kaiser Permanente internal medicine training programs?

 Some distinguishing characteristics of our program are:

-- We are a tertiary referral center for various specialty care services, including transgender surgery, transcatheter aortic valve replacement, complex percutaneous interventions, pulmonary hypertension, adult congenital heart disease, advanced endoscopy, inflammatory bowel disease, gastrointestinal oncology, biliary surgery, and high-risk obstetrics.
+- We are a tertiary referral center for various specialty care services, including structural heart disease, pulmonary hypertension, adult congenital heart disease, advanced endoscopy, complex liver disease, inflammatory bowel disease, gastrointestinal and gynecological oncology, transgender care, high-risk obstetrics, hepatobiliary surgery, and cardiac surgery.

-- Our Internal Medicine/Preventive Medicine combined residency program is a joint collaboration with the UCSF Division of Preventive Medicine & Public Health and the UC Berkeley School of Public Health.
-In addition to earning an MPH, our graduates are eligible for dual board certification by both the American Board of Internal Medicine and the American Board of Preventive Medicine.
+- Our combined Internal Medicine/Preventive Medicine residency program is a joint collaboration with the UCSF Division of Preventive Medicine & Public Health and the UC Berkeley School of Public Health.
+In contrast to most internal medicine programs that also offer an MPH year, our graduates are eligible for dual board certification by both the American Board of Internal Medicine and the American Board of Preventive Medicine.

 I’m interested in conducting research during my training, but I don’t have a lot of experience and am worried that I won’t have time.
 How can I accomplish this?

-Residents are encouraged to pursue research projects during their training.
-We pride ourselves on our commitment to provide the flexibility necessary to make these pursuits possible.
+Residents are encouraged to pursue research projects during their training, and we pride ourselves on providing the flexibility necessary to achieve these goals.
 Resident projects vary from individual projects to collaborative efforts with other residents or staff physicians, and often culminate in presentations at medical society meetings and journal publications.

-We are fortunate to have in our program a GME Research Program Manager, Aida Shirazi, Ph.D., whose role is to provide support to resident research efforts.
-She comes to us with a wealth of experience at the UC Berkeley School of Public Health, where she conducted clinical research in health disparities among immigrant populations and was program director for NIH grants.
-Her interests include community-based research and global health.
+We have a GME Research Program Manager, Aida Shirazi, PhD, whose role is to support resident research efforts.
+Previously, she worked at the UC Berkeley School of Public Health, and her interests include community-based research and global health.

 Dr. Shirazi is available to assist our residents at each phase of a research project, ranging from the development of a research proposal to study design to statistical techniques to the preparation of manuscripts.
 She also serves as a liaison with the Kaiser Division of Research, including its researchers, scholars, and the Biostatistical Consulting Unit.